 7. Where did you study?

-In the Bachelor degree, I graduated from Silpakorn University, Bangkok, in the major of visual communication design.
-After that, I went to study a Master degree at Kingston University in London, UK, in the major of illustration design.
+In the Bachelor’s degree, I graduated from Silpakorn University, Bangkok, in the major of visual communication design.
+After that, I went to study for a Master’s degree at Kingston University in London, UK, in the major of illustration design.

 8. Where do you see yourself in five years?

 I would like to see myself studying a Master degree in art therapy somewhere in the world.

 I may use my knowledge of art and therapy for helping people.

 10. What do you hope to achieve with your art?

 I hope that my work will reach a lot of people in the world.
 And if it is possible, I would love to help people with their mental health with my skills of art.

 11. Now, tell us a little more about you as a person: what is your favourite food?